V-labs/VlabsMediaBundle/Resources/doc/1-bundle-setup-and-usage.md

 The validator will validate your media according to the constraints of the **Image path** property.

-Then, you can run the command to create the **vlabs_image** table with all the attributes and foreign key.

-    php app/console doctrine:schema:update --force

 **3)** Now that your entities are configured, proceed to the bundle configuration.

 config.yml